 In the middle of the lockdown, there was a group that was especially burdened by the new reality – parents.
 Remaining a productive employee while having a preschooler in-house can be exhausting to the point of insanity.
-But despite being hard, it is not impossible, especially when following several tips we deliver below.
+But despite being hard, it is not impossible, especially when following several tips we deliver below – real-life tips for working from home with kids.

 The lockdown can be considered the largest stress-test ever conducted when it comes to workforce management.
 According to the European Commission report about the remote work after the COVID, up to 40% of the EU-based workforce was transferred to full-time telework.
-This group includes both the specialists used to the remote work (like IT experts) and those who never experienced it before (the office clerks for example).
+This group includes both the specialists used to work remotely (like IT experts) and those who never experienced it before (the office clerks, for example).

-Also, all the education has come on-line delivering multiple challenges unseen before, including pranksters hijacking the lesson or pupils using Wikipedia during the class test.
+Moreover, all the education has come online, delivering multiple challenges unseen before, including pranksters hijacking the lesson or pupils using Wikipedia during the class test.

 Working 48/14